Skip to main content

 4. Thyroid function.
 Hypothyroidism (a sluggish thyroid) slows everything down, including arousal.

 5. Postpartum and breastfeeding.
 Prolactin stays elevated during breastfeeding, which lowers desire as a normal physiologic state.
-Awareness helps couples navigate it.
+Awareness helps couples adjust to it.

 What Is the Fishtown Framework for Low Libido?